eric-stanley/DatingApp/DatingApp.API/README.md

 # DatingAppAPI

-This project was generated with .NET-Core
+This project was generated with .NET-Core with Entity framework

 ## Development server